WearableSensing/lsl-tools/README.md

 This is the preferred method for data recording, as it does not require a strict, outdated version of Python.
 It uses the pylsl and pandas libraries directly, simplifying the setup process significantly.

-The dsi2lsl program can be found [here]( https://github.com/labstreaminglayer/App-WearableSensing/releases)

 ### Requirements
 Before you can run the script, you must install the necessary files and dependencies on your system.
 - [Python](https://www.python.org/downloads/): Any modern version of Python (3.8+).